lylakirati/influence_maximization/README.md

-# influence_maximization
-Influence Maximization for Partially Observable Networks with Varying Degree Assortativities
+# Influence Maximization for Partially Observable Networks with Varying Degree Assortativities